Bounded KRnet and its applications to density estimation and approximation: Introduction

 \section{Introduction}

-Density estimation (approximation) of high-dimensional data (probability density functions) plays a key role in many applications in a broad spectrum of fields such as statistical inference, computer vision, machine learning as well as physics and engineering.
-There is a variety of conventional density estimation approaches such as histograms \cite{scott1979optimal}, orthogonal series estimation \cite{schwartz1967estimation}, and kernel density estimation \cite{chen2017tutorial}, just name a few.
+Density estimation (approximation) of high-dimensional data (probability density functions) plays a key role in many applications in a broad spectrum of fields, such as statistical inference, computer vision, machine learning, as well as physics and engineering.
+There is a variety of conventional density estimation approaches, such as histograms \cite{scott1979optimal}, orthogonal series estimation \cite{schwartz1967estimation}, and kernel density estimation \cite{chen2017tutorial}, to name a few.
 It is very often that the density is defined on a bounded interval, e.g., human ages, and estimates that yield a positive probability outside the bounded interval are unacceptable \cite{silverman2018density}.
-On the other hand, the most popular method, i.e., kernel density estimation, could suffer from the so-called boundary bias problem when dealing with bounded data \cite{jones1993simple} which motivates the development of more advanced variates \cite{chen1999beta, kang2018kernel, bertin2019adaptive}.
-Nevertheless, these methods are usually limited to low-dimensional cases.
+On the other hand, some popular methods, like kernel density estimation, can suffer from the so-called boundary bias problem when dealing with bounded data \cite{jones1993simple}, which has motivated the development of more advanced variants \cite{chen1999beta, kang2018kernel, bertin2019adaptive}.
+Nevertheless, classical methods are usually limited to low-dimensional cases.